buddhist-uni/buddhist-uni.github.io/_content/monographs/ending-of-things_brahm.md

 phenomena, then experiencing the worst that human life can give does not make one tremble.

 Ajahn Brahm explains the meaning of emptiness, or nothingness, as he puts it, as the self-less and impermenant nature of all phenomena.
-After this detailed explanation, the Ajahn points out that not realizing this emptiness causes most people's suffering; therefore, one should strive to still the mind and see the most beautiful jewel there could ever be—nothingness."
+After this detailed explanation, the Ajahn points out that not realizing this emptiness causes most people's suffering; therefore, one should strive "to still the mind and see the most beautiful jewel there could ever be—nothingness."